The Commoner Class

 3rd-level Innkeeper feature

 You have heard every story under the sun from your patrons, though you do have trouble remembering them all.
-Whenever you finish a long rest in a tavern or inn, you can replace one Tall Tale you know with another Tall Tale of your choice.
+Whenever you finish a short or long rest, you can replace one Tall Tale you know with another Tall Tale of your choice.

 10th-level Innkeeper feature